Alert flood control

-- On the Subscriptions page, click Add Subscription, and from the drop-down list select Event Flood Detected.
+- On the Subscriptions page, click Add Subscription, and from the drop-down list select Alert Flood Detected.

 - On the Subscription Details page, give your subscription a name and description.

-- Set the planName and integrationName criteria to specify the name of the communication plan and integration to which you want to subscribe.
+- Set the planName and integrationName criteria to specify the name of the workflow and integration to which you want to subscribe.

-- To be notified about event floods from any of the integrations in a communication plan, specify the planName and leave the integrationName field blank.
+- To be notified about alert floods from any of the integrations in a workflow, specify the planName and leave the integrationName field blank.